Top 1% of Defence Law Firms

 Corporate manslaughter: This is where the actions or omission of a company or other organisation result in the loss of life.
 The failings must be by a senior level of management.
 For example, a firm may be charged with corporate manslaughter if a builder is killed on a construction site due the failure to implement appropriate health and safety procedures.

-Manslaughter through diminished responsibility or loss of control: In our last article, we explained that two partial defences to murder are diminished responsibility (lack of mental intention to kill or seriously harm due to mental health issues) and loss of control (where the defendant’s actions are influenced by events of a very grave or serious nature which cause them to lose control of their actions).
+Manslaughter through diminished responsibility or loss of control: In our article detailing defences to murder, we explained that two partial defences are diminished responsibility (lack of mental intention to kill or seriously harm due to mental health issues) and loss of control (where the defendant’s actions are influenced by events of a very grave or serious nature which cause them to lose control of their actions).
 If a defendant successfully pleads either of these defences to a charge of murder, they may instead be convicted of manslaughter.

 If the act took place in public, the prosecution is likely to rely on any available CCTV footage.
 Witness testimonies of anyone who witnessed events will undoubtedly be crucial to both the prosecution and the defence.